mrodrig/htpasswd-mgr/README.md

 `htpasswdManager.updateUser(username, password, options)`

 This function updates a user to the htpasswd file.
 It is not intended to add user accounts.
-Attempting to add an account with this function will result in an error via `Promise.reject`.
+Attempting to add an account with this function will result in a rejected Promise.

 * `username` - `String` - The username of the user to be updated.
 * `password` - `String` - The password of the user to be updated.